-- Open the picture link titled "Fighting in Vietnam" in the Changes & Challenges multimedia presentation.
-Explain to students that between 1963 and 1975, 388 men and one woman from Utah were killed or listed as missing in action in Vietnam.
-During the war the Utah economy prospered.
+- Explain to students that between 1963 and 1975, 388 men and one woman from Utah were killed or listed as missing in action in Vietnam.
+During the war, the Utah economy prospered.
 Discuss the associated question:

 - Why would war bring prosperity to Utah farmers?

-- Open the picture link titled "A Drop in Sugar Beet Cultivation" in the multimedia presentation.
-Explain to students that over the decades, the number of harvested acres of sugar beets fell from over 100,000 to less than 40,000.
+- Explain to students that over the decades, the number of harvested acres of sugar beets fell from over 100,000 to less than 40,000.
 But greater mechanization increased the number of tons of beets harvested per acre.
 Discuss the associated question:

 - Have students read the article The Sugar Industry of Utah.

 - Remind students of the importance of irrigation to Utah agriculture.
+Direct students to the main event on the interactive timeline titled, "Congress Passes the Central Utah Project."
 Explain that the Central Utah Project built more dams and irrigation projects around the state.
-Ask students to read the article Central Utah Project individually, or navigate to the article using the web link in the Changes & Challenges multimedia presentation.
+Ask students to read the article Central Utah Project individually.
 Discuss the associated questions: